-$^{^{\}rm 4}\, See$ Section 1.4 "Sustainability and Climate Related Matters", page 4-5.
+^{3, 4} See Section 1.4 "Sustainability and Climate Related Matters", page 4-5.

-No. Proposed Resolution Policies PNB to ABSTAIN if: i.
-The director is an independent director who has served on the board for more than 8 years.
-2 Payment of directors' fees and/or benefits Generally, PNB to vote FOR after taking into consideration the following factors: i.
+No. Proposed Resolution Policies 2 2 Payment of directors' fees and/or benefits Generally, PNB to vote FOR after taking into consideration the following factors: i.
 Good financial health and performance of the company. ii.
 Good long-term investment returns to shareholders. iii.
 Amount is reasonable after benchmarking and taking into account prevailing market and economic conditions as well as practices of other comparable companies in the market.
 PNB may vote AGAINST the increase in directors' fees and/or benefits if: i.
 The increment is excessive and unreasonable compared to the benchmark and practices of the companies in the market. ii.
 The Board has been ineffective in discharging their duties and responsibilities.

-3 Approval for payment of directors' fees and/or benefits in advance from the conclusion of the current AGM until the next AGM of the company (prior to the closing of the current financial year) PNB to vote FOR the payment of directors' fees and/benefits in advance if it meets the stipulated requirements PNB may vote AGAINST the payment of directors' fees and/or benefits in advance if it does not meet the stipulated requirements 4 Gratuity Payment to the Directors PNB shall consider resolutions pertaining to the payment of gratuity to Directors.
-In this regard, PNB may vote AGAINST if any of the following applies: i.
-The company fails to provide transparent information about the proposed gratuity payment. ii.
-The company has underperformed or if the payment is misaligned with shareholder interests. iii.
-The gratuity amount is excessive.
+No. Proposed Resolution Policies 3 Approval for payment of directors' fees and/or benefits in advance from the conclusion of the current AGM until the next AGM of the company (prior to the closing of the current financial year) PNB to vote FOR the payment of directors' fees and/benefits in advance if it meets the stipulated requirements PNB may vote AGAINST the payment of directors' fees and/or benefits in advance if it does not meet the stipulated requirements